-Expand all course descriptions [+]Collapse all course descriptions [-]

-MAT SCI 24 Freshman Seminar 1 Unit

-Terms offered: Spring 2020, Spring 2019, Spring 2018 The Freshman Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
+Expand all course descriptions [+]Collapse all course descriptions [-] MAT SCI 24 Freshman Seminar 1 Unit students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
 Freshman seminars are offered in all campus departments, and topics vary from department to department and semester to semester.
 Enrollment limited to 20 freshmen.
 Freshman Seminar: Read More [+]